 Living Room Colour Schemes: Warm Neutral & Blue Living Room

 Although not made up of the traditionally natural colours, a surprisingly earthy vibe underpins this Helen Green Design look.
-The chosen blue shades are just dusky enough to exude a natural appeal, creating a room which is calming but avoids being bland.
+The chosen blue colour shades are just dusky enough to exude a natural appeal, creating a living room which is calming but avoids being bland.
 The iconic Party sofa (designed by Edward Wormley) is realised in a charming pale blue which balances the light to dark ratio; a floor lamp constructed of falling rings and abstract table ornaments nod to the Bronze Age; and a full-size rug is adorned with ribbons of amber gold and smudges of inky blues.

 Learn the effect of your living room colour of choice with our article on colour psychology.